rateldajer/markcrowley/_courses/ECE457C_S24_outline.md

 | 12 | July 22, 2024 | 3 | 3 | 1.5 | 1.5 | 0 |
 | 13 | July 29, 2024 | 3 | 3 | 1.5 | 1.5 | 0 |

-## Course Communication Processes

-Hi Everyone!
-Looking forward to another fun spring term talking about one of the most interesting areas of modern AI these days, Reinforcement Learning!
-We'll be using Piazza and Learn for discussion and content, you know the drill by now!
-News and announcements will be posted on Learn and piazza, as well as initially on my website for the course (https://markcrowley.ca/rlcourse/) for people who aren't registered yet.

-`Boilerplate:`
-We'll be conducting all class-related discussion here this term.
-The quicker you begin asking questions on Piazza (rather than via emails), the quicker you'll benefit from the collective knowledge of your classmates and instructors.
-We encourage you to ask questions when you're struggling to understand a concept.
-For course communications, you can even do so anonymously to the course staff and only the TAs and Prof will know who it is.

-**Important:**
-For direct contact with the Prof or TAs on individual issues on anything personal or administrative, please use private piazza messages so that all three of us get a chance to respond.
-Prof. Crowley is "bad at email" *(...it's true)*, so it might get missed.
-If you really have a critical time issue, or you don't want the TA's to see the message (for any reason at all), then you should send Prof. Crowley a direct message on Teams chat.
-But please use this method only when critical.

-## Midterm

-The course will have a Midterm Exam and a Final Exam this year.
-The Midterm is already scheduled :

-- **Midterm Exam:** June 17,  11am to 12:15pm, in room E7 4043
-- Full ECE Midterm Schedule : https://uwaterloo.ca/electrical-computer-engineering/midterm-schedule-0